jmwanat/data_analytics/Data Visualization Projects/README.md

 Design and program data visualizations using either R or Python to illustrate data-based categorical, hierarchical, relational, temporal and spatial insights.
 These visualizations were presented on a summary slide, along with important insights and recommendations.
 Best practices for data display, color, typography, composition and narrative were emphasized.

+I used Python and R programming languages throughout the course.

 ### Individual Assignments
 There were five individual assignments in which a data type (categorial, hierarchical, relational, temporal and spatial) was examined and visualized.
 The visualization was summarized on one slide.